5 Iconic Experiences at Grand Canyon

 Although only about one percent of visitors see Grand Canyon from the unique perspective of the South Kaibab and Bright Angel trails that descend below the rim, don’t skip this exhilarating experience.

 Each year, Grand Canyon inspires six million people to travel to northern Arizona to experience one of the world’s most spectacular natural wonders.
-Bordered by the massive Kaibab Plateau (which rests upon the even larger Colorado Plateau), Grand Canyon’s dimensions — roughly 277 miles long, 18 miles across, and one mile deep — offer enough space to provide unlimited opportunities for recreation, discovery, and self-discovery.
+Bordered by the massive Kaibab Plateau (which rests upon the even larger Colorado Plateau), Grand Canyon’s dimensions — roughly 277 miles long, 18 miles across, and one mile deep — offer enough space to provide unlimited opportunities for recreation, exploration, and self-discovery.
 So how to choose?
 Here are five iconic experiences that will fully immerse you into this unique landscape and create memories that will last forever.

 1. Canyon Vistas Mule Rides